jep-project/jep/protocol.md

 ### Static Highlighting

-For the static highlighting, a suitable definition format must be defined.
+For static highlighting, a suitable definition format is needed which can be supported by as many editors as possible.
-The format should be done in a way that many editors can support it.
-The simplest and most compatible form would be class 3 above, i.e. just defining a list of keywords, comment syntax, fold markers, etc.
+The simplest and most compatible form is class 4 as defined above, i.e. just defining a list of keywords, comment syntax, fold markers, etc.
-Editors which support the more powerful regular expression class 2 could probably support this simpler class without problems.
+Editors which support the more powerful regular expression class 3 can support this simpler class without problems.
+The same is true for the even more powerful classes 1 and 2.

-In order to gain maximum compatibility static highlighting definitions could be layered:
+In order to gain maximum compatibility static highlighting definitions are layered:
-1. keywords (as a plain list, no regular expression)
-2. regular expressions

-In case of regular expressions, the regular expression flavour has to be defined.
-This should be an easy to parse subset of a common regular expression language as the regular expressions might need to be rewritten in order to match the editor's flavour.
+1. Keywords
+2. Patterns based on Regular Expressions

+The static syntax definition is transmitted by the backend as a StaticSyntax message.
+This message contains everything the frontend needs to know in order to do the static highlighting for a particular language.
+In contrast to dynamic highlighting, there are no incremental updates of the definition:
+If the backend sends a new StaticSyntax message, its contents replace all definitions by the last message.

+Static syntax is defined per backend connection, not per file:
+As soon as a frontend receives a StaticSyntax message via a particular backend connection, it should apply the highlighting to all files handled by the connected backend instance.

+    message StaticSyntax {
+      keywords: [0,*] KeywordDef  // keyword type definitions
+      patterns: [0,*] PatternDef  // pattern type definitions }

+#### Keyword Highlighting

+    type KeyworkDef {
+      keywords: [1,*] String
+      semantics: SemanticType
+    }

+#### Pattern Highlighting

+There is a simple pattern matching rule using a single regular expression.
+The string on which the pattern matches is highlighted according to the SemanticType.

+    type PatternDef {
+      regexp: String
+      semantics: SemanticType
+    }

+In the future, there could also be a region type highlighting using a regular expression to detect the start of the region and one to detect the end of the region.
+Another future option is to make keyword and pattern definitions context specific, i.e. let them match only within a particular region.

+#### Regular Expression Syntax

+JEP defines its own regular expression flavour.
+The goal is to use a set of well known and wide spread regular expression features which are supported by most of the editors.
+Even though the syntax might not we the same for the editors, as long as the feature is the same, the syntax can be transformed by the frontend plugin.

+WORK IN PROGRESS: we need to find a proper set of features here

+  $             beginning of line
+  ^             end of line
+  \w            word character
+  \s            whitespace character
+  \W
+  \S
+  [...]
+  [^...]
+  *
+  +

 ### Dynamic Highlighting